Sahiladevi/health_track/docs/project_plan.md

 **Looking at the Basics**

-I checked how lifestyle habits and social factors are spread out in the data—like who exercises more, who eats healthier, and how income and education look across the group.
+I checked how lifestyle habits and social factors are spread out in the data like who exercises more, who eats healthier, and how income and education look across the group.

 **Finding Connections**